Matthew Hartmann

-Matthew James Calibjo Hartmann (born 19 August 1989), also known as Matt Hartmann, is a former Filipino profoessional footballer who played as a central midfielder.
+Matthew James Calibjo Hartmann (born 19 August 1989), also known as Matt Hartmann, is a former Filipino professional footballer who played as a central midfielder.
 He represented the Philippines at international level.

 Career

 Club career

 Hartmann went through the ranks at Portsmouth until he was released at the end of the 2006–07 season.
 In his final year with Portsmouth, he went out on loan to Weymouth eventually making a total of four appearances for the club.

 In July 2007, Nottingham Forest signed Hartmann on a free transfer joining as a third year academy member.
 By July 2008 he was released and signed for Bognor Regis Town on a free transfer and made five appearances for the club.

 In early September 2011, Hartmann signed for Filipino side Loyola Agila, thus joining his two brothers who already play for the club.

 On 24 April 2015, Global announced that Hartmann has signed with them and will join his brother Mark Hartmann who was already with the club.

 On 1 March 2019, Hartmann signed for English non-League football club Gosport Borough.